Support

 Afterwards, you will receive an email confirming your registration to the InnoNext initiative and provide you with the link to set up the credentials to enter the matchmaking platform, where you can consult and apply to specific internship vacancies.

-1.4 How can I apply for a specific vacancy?
+1.5 How can I apply for a specific position?

 There are two ways to apply.

-• The Internships page on this site showcases all the vacancies published by companies willing to host the talents.
-From the page of each vacancy, you can click Apply; after that, you will be redirected to the matchmaking platform and automatically registered to the selected vacancy.
+• The Position page on this site showcases all the positions published by companies willing to host the talents.
+From the page of each position, you can click Apply; after that, you will be redirected to the matchmaking platform and automatically registered to the selected position.

 • Another option allows you to view opportunities ranked by the matchmaking system, starting with those most suitable for you.
 To access the sorted list, sign into the matchmaking platform by clicking the Sign-in button on the InnoNext website and entering your credentials.
 Once inside the platform, navigate to the Vacancy section to explore the best opportunities tailored for you and apply to those you find more interesting by clicking the button Apply.

-In both situations, you will receive a confirmation email and be asked to finalise your application by uploading the Declaration of Honor (DoH) for that specific vacancy.
+In both situations, you will receive a confirmation email and be asked to finalise your application by uploading the Declaration of Honor (DoH) for that specific position.

-Remember, you must upload a DoH for each vacancy you apply for.
+Remember, you must upload a DoH for each position you apply for.

 What is a Declaration of Honor?
 See FAQ n.
 2.2.